England’s Loss Doesn’t Dampen Harry’s Spirits During Kids Rugby Visit

 During the visit, Prince Harry also presented the club with the RFU’s Gold Standard Award for the recent £35,000 refurbishment of their club house transforming it in to main community hub.
 In return the Prince received a gift of his own: a pair of rugby boots etched with his name.

-Tagged Awards, Children, Patronage, Prince Harry, Sport.
+Tagged Awards, Children, Patronage, Prince Harry of Wales, Sport.